Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 - 《To make it all worth while (Chaplin's last dance)》
 ### The Ascent of Everest
 #### 《How Lonely Sits the City》
-- ❤《Alas, Alas!
+- 👍《Alas, Alas!
 The Breath of Life!》
 - 《As the City Burned We Trembled for We Saw the Making of Their Undoing in Our Own Hearts》
 - 《Molotov》
 - 《A Threnody for the Victims of Nov 2nd》